Jamie-Rodriguez/aws-site/README.md

 This file must be deployed to `us-east-1`, because AWS requires ACM certificates for CloudFront distributions *must* be deployed in `us-east-1`.
 As it's currently defined in the file, the Stack Set resource (i.e. the rest of the infrastructure) deploys to `eu-west-3`.

 ## Deployment Instructions
-Pretty straightforward I think.
-Run `deploy.sh` to deploy the website, and `teardown.sh` to delete all resources.
+Pretty straightforward I think; run `deploy.sh` to deploy the website, and `teardown.sh` to delete all resources.